MienainetFramework/.github/profile/README.md

   <h3 align="center">MienaiNetFramework</h3>

   <p align="center">
-   An Command and Control Framework Research Projects with the goal to help understanding complex attacks and how to prevent them
+   An Command and Control Framework Research Project with the goal to help understanding complex attacks and how to prevent them
   </p>
 </div>